Portland Art Museum: Modern era

 The Portland Art Museum purchased the neighboring Masonic Temple in 1992.
 A capital campaign to finance a refurbishment of the Main Building began in 1994.
 The project improved the galleries, reinstalled the permanent collection, and equipped the building with a climate control system.
 After the refurbishment was completed, PAM hosted Imperial Tombs of China, which brought 430,000 visitors to the museum.

 PAM renovated the former Masonic temple, renamed it the Mark Building, and opened it to the public in 1995.
 The renovated building holds the six-floor, 28000 sqft Jubitz Center for Modern and Contemporary Art.
 The Mark Building also houses the 33,000 volume Crumpacker Family Library, meeting spaces, ballrooms, and administrative offices.

 A major renovation of the Hoffman Wing was completed in 2000 and added more than 50000 sqft of new gallery space to the museum which included the Grand Ronde Center for Native American Art and the Arlene and Harold Schnitzer Center for Northwest Art.
 The renovation was funded by a $45 million capital campaign.

 In 2001, PAM purchased the private collection of New York art critic Clement Greenberg consisting of 159 works by artists such as Kenneth Noland, Jules Olitski, and Anthony Caro.

 In 2007, the museum acquired Vincent van Gogh's 1884 painting The Ox-Cart by donation.

 In December 2013, Francis Bacon's Three Studies of Lucian Freud went on display for three months after it was sold at auction.

 In 2016, the Portland Art Museum announced that it would undertake a glass-walled expansion to unite its two existing free-standing buildings.
-The Rothko Pavilion addition, was the result of a partnership with Mark Rothko’s children, Christopher Rothko and Kate Rothko Prizel, and an agreement they will provide loans of major Rothko paintings from their private collection over the course of the next two decades.
+The Rothko Pavilion addition was the result of a partnership with Mark Rothko's children, Christopher Rothko and Kate Rothko Prizel, and an agreement they will provide loans of major Rothko paintings from their private collection over the course of the next two decades.

 Recent acquisitions include photographs, a few negatives, and color pencil sketches by the Los Angeles photographer Ray McSavaney.

-The Portland Art Museum has a collection consisting of approximately 40,000 objects.
-In 2006, Brian Ferriso was appointed the museum's director.
+In 2006, former Philbrook Museum of Art director Brian Ferriso was appointed the Portland Art Museum's director, a position he remained in until November 2025.

+The Rothko Pavilion and other renovations were completed in 2025 at a cost of $116 million.
+The pavilion's grand opening is set for November 20, 2025.